AnuragRSimha/Opulence/README.md

 Opulence, which in simple English means prosperity, is a simple Java-based application made employing the spring framework supoorted with a GUI built using swing.

 ## Why Opulence?
 Imagine an idyllic restaurant ornamented in 19th Century Victorian fashion.
-You heartfully want to dine at this place, but are bound to await the advent of a waiter to your table.
-It's quite a squander of time awaiting his advent and place an order.
+You desire to heartfully dine at this place, but bound to await the advent of a waiter to your table.
+It's quite a squander of time awaiting his advent and placing the order.
 Opulence is designed to address this purpose.

 ### The Idea
 1. There would be devices mounted onto the tables in a restaurant with Opulence installed.
 The customers can directly take to placing an order with that device.